mhasan004/Play-Share-App/README.md

     * **Secret Keys:**
       * **Access token** is signed with the `USER_SECRET_KEY` key if its a user or the `ADMIN_SECRET_KEY` key if it is an admin.
       * **Refresh token** is signed with the `REFRESH_TOKEN_SECRET` key.
       * **HttpOnly cookies:** Access and Refresh tokens are stored in individual HttpOnly cookies.
 The cookies are signed with `COOKIE_SECRET`.
+Can only be sent via HTTPS and to the same domain/subdomain.
     * **Token Payload:** The payload of the tokens is the username along with a randomly generated number.
 Example: `{username: 'Tom', id: '1234'}`
     * **Expiration Times:**
       * **Access token** expiration time: 5 minutes